 After stroke occurs, adequate nutrition is an essential part of clinical care.
 Malnutrition is frequently observed after a stroke has occurred, and while roughly 20% of patients with acute stroke have been found malnourished on admission, other studies have shown that between 56% and 61% develop malnutrition at some point during hospital stays of > 3 weeks.
 In the FOOD Trial Collaboration, poor nutritional status was associated with worse outcomes at 6 months poststroke.

 Patients who have had a stroke should have an assessment by a speech therapist of their swallowing ability before resuming eating or drinking.
 One study found that between 42% and 67% of stroke patients have dysphagia.
 If they cannot take food and fluids orally, they should receive enteral feedings using a nasogastric, nasoduodenal, or percutaneous endoscopic gastrostomy tube to maintain hydration and nutrition while undergoing efforts to restore swallowing.
 Typically, adequate swallowing mechanics return within the first 2 weeks poststroke.
 Nutritional supplements do not appear to be necessary or beneficial in these patients, unless required for an indication other than stroke.
-In undernourished stroke patients, however, protein-calorie-micronutrient supplement combinations significantly improved motor function and allowed a significantly higher proportion of patients to return home, when compared with those not given supplements.
+In undernourished stroke patients, however, protein-calorie-micronutrient supplement combinations significantly improved motor function, allowing a significantly higher proportion of patients to return home when compared with those not given supplements.

 Apart from dysphagia, reduced level of consciousness, poor oral hygiene, depression, reduced mobility, arm or facial weakness, and poststroke depression can all influence food intake and nutritional status.
-However, the measurement of serum proteins (e.g., albumin) is not a reliable indicator of nutritional status because it is unclear whether these decrease due to malnutrition or inflammation.
+The measurement of serum proteins, however, (e.g., albumin) is not a reliable indicator of nutritional status because it is unclear whether these decrease due to malnutrition or inflammation.

 Although (as noted above) obesity is a risk factor for stroke, paradoxically, being overweight or obese is associated with significantly lower mortality 5 to 10 years after stroke than being either normal weight or overweight.
 This does not imply a health benefit of obesity so much as a higher morbidity that comes from the negative long-term effects of a stroke and their impact on appetite and food intake.